olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 1. change metadata > name to name of resource 2
    -> Push notification "create new"

+TEST RESULT:
+-> Push notification "update existing".
+As for me, it is ok, no?

 **Can push resource even if current namespace is different**
 1. "Edit..." namespaced resource
 1. "Use Namespace" on different Namespace